FAForever/wiki-pages/Development/Mapping.md

 The placement of water in a map is directly influenced by the terrain's elevation.
 Water is set as a flat plane at a specific height, and any part of the terrain with an elevation below that set height will be submerged by the water.
 As you sculpt the terrain, the varying elevations defined directly impact where the water will be placed.
 When the terrain's elevation is lower than the set water height, that portion of the map will become submerged, creating lakes, rivers, or other bodies of water.

 [Water settings](/en/Development/Mapping/FA-Forever-Map-Editor#water) can be adjusted to enhance the visual representation of water, such as its transparency, color, or reflections.
 These settings, in conjunction with the terrain, contribute to the overall aesthetics of the water within the map.

+FAF added the ability to change the water shader to a more realistic calculation of the absorption of light as it travels through the water.
+Originally the game uses linear absorption which works somewhat but is not great because exponential falloff is the physically correct one.
+For technical reasons this is controlled via the lighting multiplier.
+To enable advanced water absorption, set the lighting multiplier to 2.2 or greater.
+You can tune down the sun and ambient color accordingly to not mess up your lighting.
+After this change you might want to edit the water levels you are using, because the appearance of the water absorption will increase faster.
+To get roughly the old look you should double the height distance between the surface and the abyss level.

 To get the most out of the water settings, do the following:
 Firstly, use the same min and max for the water lerp, otherwise there will be weird effects close to the shore, because that setting actually paints the surface of the water.
 Instead, the water ramps should be used to color the ground of the terrain to your liking.
 This also ensures that units underwater will get shaded as expected.